TR-1000/Phone_Book/README.md

 # Challenges
 * Coming up with a name.
 Always a struggle.
 * Deciding if this should be a personal or a community app.
 * Technically the hardest thing was implementing authentication.
-Since the on;y time I tried it was during a class code along.
+Since the only time I tried it was during a class code along.
 * Styling is always and challenges as I'm more about functionality than aesthetics.
 * Never being satisfied.